vojay-dev/vojay-dev.github.io/_posts/2024-03-03-bigquery-guide.md

 * Implement a view layer to serve data with calculated measures, preventing the storage of redundant data.
 * Monitor your BigQuery slot usage to understand if slot limitations are a concern, allowing you to focus on optimizing query structures.

+There are more techniques to consider regarding data modeling for cost-optimized BigQuery usage I didn't mention in this article.

+_For example:_ BigQuery offers smart tuning via materialized views, which means queries are automatically rewritten by the engine using materialized views when certain conditions are met.
+That way, common aggregations, JOINs, and other operations can be pre-computed in materialized views to significantly reduce costs.
+The best practice here is to apply this kind of optimization after the release of the project to stakeholders to first gather data on how they utilize your model.
+Then, try to identify common cost-intensive patterns in the queries and create materialized views for these parts.
+I might cover this aspect in a future article.

 > By adopting these strategies, you can unlock the true potential of BigQuery, transforming it into a cost-effective engine for data exploration and analysis.
 Remember, in the realm of BigQuery, it's all about burning data, not money!

 **Feel free to share your experiences in the comments!**